HorizenOfficial/evm-documentation/docs/deploy.md

   **Note:** It is recommended **NOT** to use the **Brave web browser** for **EON Explorer** contract verification because of interface limitations.

-8. Click **Read Contract** tab or **Write Contract** tab to display and interact with the contract details and any related transactions.
+8. Click the **Read Contract** tab or **Write Contract** tab to display and interact with the contract details and any related transactions.

 ![alt_text](/img/docs/deploy/verifysuccess1.png)